FAQ icon

 Internships

-The Design and Technologies for Learning Across Culture and Contexts concentration requires an internship to be completed during the winter term accompanied by a two-credit seminar.
+The Designing for Innovation: Learning, Instruction, and Technologies concentration requires an internship to be completed during the winter term accompanied by a two-credit seminar.
 The internship offers students work, learning, and mentoring experiences related to a specific area of their professional/research interest.

 Please see Internship Resources for ES Master's Students for more information.